 As we move into a critical time of change within food systems domestically and globally, solutions to food crises are multiplying.
-This workshop will examine how such approaches differ from and complement each other, with a special focus on agroecology.
+This workshop will examine how these approaches complement and differ from each other, with a special focus on agroecology.
 Agroecology has proven to be an effective way to support small farm-based food systems, civic infrastructure for agricultural reform, and climate change adaptation and mitigation, including soil carbon sequestration.
 Movements for food sovereignty and agroecology are accelerating across the globe.
 Yet in the United States, agroecology is spreading slowly, especially as a robust process for building power among food producers, consumers, and their communities.

 In part one of this half-day workshop, participants will explore what has led to the spread of agroecology in the U.S. and around the globe, as well as the factors slowing its adoption.
 We will address critical questions and hear directly from grantees—producers, movement leaders, and food sovereignty innovators—about the links between agroecology and critical issues of democracy, land security, community control of the commons, and the struggle for food sovereignty.

-The second part of the afternoon will examine the differences and opportunities that bring together communities that focus on regenerative agriculture, sustainable agriculture, organics, and agroecology.
+The second part of the afternoon will examine the differences and opportunities that distinguish and bring together communities that focus on regenerative agriculture, sustainable agriculture, organics, and agroecology.
 We will explore specific strategies and opportunities for funding at the intersection of these approaches.
-This funders-only conversation continues the dialogue started at the 2017 Forum about how to build bridges between funders who are committed to sustainable agriculture, regenerative agriculture, the organic movement, and agroecology.
+This funders-only conversation continues the dialogue started at the 2017 SAFSF Forum about how to build bridges between funders who are committed to sustainable agriculture, regenerative agriculture, the organic movement, and agroecology.

 Sponsored by CS Fund, WhyHunger, Grassroots International, Agroecology Fund, and Thousand Currents

 Connect with colleagues during this fun and interactive pre-Forum networking event.
 Valerie Segrest will guide attendees through an experiential demonstration and Native tea tasting.
-Research shows that the elevated consumption of sugary beverages like sodas, juices, and energy drinks are directly connected with nutrition-related health conditions that plague Tribal communities today.
-Native Infusion: Rethink Your Drink is a health education campaign that aims to support Tribal communities’ collective health efforts through a simple message: drink more ancestral beverages.
+Research shows that elevated consumption of sugary beverages like sodas, juices, and energy drinks are directly connected with nutrition-related health conditions that plague Tribal communities today.
+Native Infusion: Rethink Your Drink is a health education campaign that aims to support Tribal communities’ collective health efforts through a simple message–drink more ancestral beverages.

 Join us for an experiential demonstration of this health promotion campaign and taste some of these ancient flavors for yourself at this evening’s ancestral beverage experience.
 Whether this is your first or fifth (or more!)
 Forum experience, kick off your time in Spokane by sipping Native herbal teas, making your own tasty tea blend, and catching up with friends old and new.

-Speaker: Valerie Segrest, native nutrition educator, Muckleshoot Indian Tribe, WA
+Speaker: Valerie Segrest, Native nutrition educator, Muckleshoot Indian Tribe, WA

 This plenary will open the Forum by grounding us in powerful practices and even more powerful stories of movement-building and organizing from Tribal communities in the Pacific Northwest, West, and beyond.
 Tribal nations are influential economic, legal, and political forces; their truths stand in stark contrast to common cultural misunderstandings that stereotype Indigenous peoples as ‘other.’
-Tribal communities are vital leaders and partners achieving solutions for food and agricultural system issues related to land use, fishing rights, conservation, food sovereignty and justice, and much more.
-This session will highlight the strengths of Native assets, share examples of innovations developed in tribal communities, and underscore the rich opportunities for philanthropy in supporting this work.
+Tribal communities are vital leaders and partners achieving solutions for food and agricultural system issues related to land use, fishing rights, conservation, food sovereignty, justice, and much more.
+This session will highlight the strengths of Native assets, share examples of innovations developed in Tribal communities, and underscore the rich opportunities for philanthropy in supporting this work.
 Join us to open the Forum with stories of hope and innovation.

 Moderator: Martin Jennings, program officer, Northwest Area Foundation, MN